cobleg/FacilityBenchmarking/LCoE.md

 The learning curve effect represents a downward shift of unit cost over its operational lifetime, so timing of investment is critical since it ties a facility to a specific vintage of capital.
 The presumption being that later vintages of facility technology will imply a lower unit cost and LCoE than the current vintage.
 For example, photovoltaic panel efficiency is currently 15% to 20% efficient whereas future panel efficiency could be in the 25% to 30% range.
 This implies a higher yield from future technologies.

-Economies of scale represent a movement along a unit cost curve and is directly tied to both the capacity of the facility typically measured in megawatts (MW) and capacity factor (i.e.)
+Economies of scale represent a movement along a unit cost curve and is directly tied to both the capacity of the facility typically measured in megawatts (MW) and capacity factor (i.e. utilisation).

+Economies of scope across facilities that provide more than one service may mean that joint production of services results in a lower unit cost as the production of each service increases.

+Facility age affects the maximum output over time.
+Aged facilities will likely be producing less than the facility did it was initially commissioned.
+Moreover, the aged facility will be utilising an earlier vintage of technology.
+For example, an old open cycle gas turbine will have less fuel economy than a more recent vintage.

 ## References
 “Levelized Cost of Electricity.”
 2022.
 In _Wikipedia_. [https://en.wikipedia.org/w/index.php?title=Levelized_cost_of_electricity&oldid=1111686277](https://en.wikipedia.org/w/index.php?title=Levelized_cost_of_electricity&oldid=1111686277).